 Flooring installed for a recording studio should be firm and resolute rather than soft and plush.
 Carpet is generally the least desirable option for a studio because of its tendency to only absorb higher frequencies, reflecting lower sound waves and resulting in poor recording quality.
 You have plenty of great options for flooring, barring carpet.
 Below are some of the most popular qualities for recording studio flooring:

-- Makes cleaning up quicker and easier
+- Making cleaning up quicker and easier

 Best Video Recording Studio Flooring